Water under fire

 The right to safe drinking water and sanitation is rooted in the Convention on the Rights of the Child, United Nations resolutions and the Geneva conventions.
 It is a right that is as critical to the survival of children as food, medical care, and protection from attack.
-But from Cox’s Bazar in Bangladesh to Ukraine to Yemen, it is clear that crises have become increasingly protracted and conflict threatens interconnected urban service systems.
+But from State of Palestine to Ukraine, to Yemen and beyond, it is clear that crises have become increasingly protracted and conflict threatens interconnected urban service systems.

 To improve children’s access to clean drinking water, and to save lives in conflicts and crises, UNICEF calls for three major changes:

 Stop attacks on water and sanitation infrastructure and personnel.

 Deliberate and indiscriminate attacks on water and sanitation – and power supplies required for them to function – can be a violation of international humanitarian law.
 So, too, is the intentional denial of services.